Les Claypool: Personal life

 Claypool married clothes designer Chaney Smith in December 1995.
 They reside in Sonoma County, California, and have a son and daughter together.

 A bottle of Pinot Noir from Purple Pachyderm.

 Claypool is known for his eccentric personality, surreal sense of humor, cannabis use and his love of wine.
 His love of wine led him to start the process of opening Pachyderm Station in Sebastopol, California with his wife Chaney in 2007.
 They produce high-end wine with the aim of providing the utmost flavor and quality, mainly focusing on Pinot Noir wines and Champagne.
 The company, whose name is Purple Pachyderm, originally released their wine in 2012.
 Ross Cobb and Katy Wilson were hired as the wine makers at the inception, but Wilson left in 2018 to pursue other ventures.
-The store and restaurant are open to the public for wine tasting and meals, where Les has a food truck that serves his Whamola Weiners, which are a high-end hotdog.
+The store and restaurant are open to the public for wine tasting and meals, where Les has a food truck that serves his Whamola Wieners, which are a high-end hotdog.

 "Les Claypool Day" was declared by Cincinnati mayor John Cranley on June 12, 2018.
 It was presented to Claypool during Primus' show that night at the Riverbend Music Center by members of the Cincinnati USA Music Heritage Foundation, alongside Claypool's friend and influence Bootsy Collins.